 If you consider how making a call from a VOIP application like Skype works, this process is much the same.
 When you dial a landline number from Skype, your call travels through what’s called an IP gateway that transfers data from the Internet to phone networks.
 In fact, more and more phone companies are switching over to IP telephony, making the entire line between “landlines” and “VOIP” even more vague.

-MakeUseOf covers VOIP technologies often, such as Finding the Cheapest VOIP Calling Rates or Charnita’s article on The Best Sites For Making International Telephone Calls.
+We cover VOIP technologies often, such as finding the cheapest VOIP calling rates.
 Another aspect to VOIP are applications where instead of initiating the call yourself, you have the computer do it for you.
 And whenever you have the computer do anything, an entire world of possibilities open up such as scheduling calls or playing music or hilarious sounds and voices.

 If you and your friends are the type that likes to poke a little fun at each other, using the following prank call websites on your friends is sure to give them a good laugh.